akatoshking/qf-lab/content/authors/KeLi/_index.md

 - Grad Students
 ---

 Ke Li is a graduate student at Qifeng Lab.
-His research interests include deep learning for PDEs, random numerical linear algebra and numerical optimization.
+His research interests include deep learning for PDEs and numerical Methods for Partial Differential Equations.